pierregermain/MyDrupal/d8/bam/readme.markdown

 This shows how to use our example with PSR-0 Autoloading (Drupal uses PSR-4 so it would have more simple directory structure)

+# T5: Composer

+ - Has autoloader out of the box
+ - Can download packages from [packagist](https://packagist.org/)

+## Install

+Example: `14-composer`

+We put in our examples folder a `composer.json` file

+and run `composer install`

+packages will be automatically downloaded to the `vendor` directory and a `composer.lock` file will be generated.

 ---